cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 4. Start year: the first year of the simulation

-5. Decay mode:The |Cyclus| kernel has built-in experimental support for `Decay <http://fuelcycle.org/devdoc/decay.html>`_ calculations.
-Materials store the time since their last decay and agents are free to invoke the decay function on them as desired to decay them to the current simulation time. |Cyclus| can operate in 3 decay modes, with 1 additional mode likely to be added in a future release:
+5. Decay mode: The |Cyclus| kernel has built-in experimental support for `Decay <http://fuelcycle.org/devdoc/decay.html>`_ calculations.
+Materials store the time since their last decay, and agents are free to invoke the decay function on them as desired to decay them to the current simulation time. |Cyclus| can operate in 3 decay modes, with 1 additional mode likely to be added in a future release:

-   - 'never', all decay is turned off
+   - ``never``, all decay is turned off
-   - 'manual', meaning it is only on if the individual archetype decays their own inventory
+   - ``manual``, meaning it is only on if the individual archetype decays their own inventory
-   - 'lazy', which will compute decay only when archetypes fetch a particular composition.
+   - ``lazy``, which will compute decay only when archetypes fetch a particular composition.

 There are other `optional parameters <http://fuelcycle.org/user/input_specs/control.html>`_ that could be given but are not in the scope of this tutorial.
 For simplicity,